Does Trauma-Informed Yoga Actually Help with Anxiety?

 - Internal Focus: The work is entirely about intercepting panic signals inside the body, not achieving a workout goal.

 Simultaneously, the practice alters your brain chemistry.
-Studies demonstrate that a single session of targeted yoga therapy significantly spikes levels of Gamma-aminobutyric acid (GABA).
+Studies demonstrate that a single session of targeted Trauma-Informed Yoga significantly spikes levels of Gamma-aminobutyric acid (GABA).
 GABA is the brain's primary inhibitory neurotransmitter.
 It acts like a heavy, biological blanket over a highly reactive nervous system.
 This naturally mimics the chemical pathways of several prescription anti-anxiety medications, alongside a reliable boost in stabilizing serotonin.

 We do not prescribe interventions without data.
-The psychiatric evidence for yoga therapy is highly established:
+The psychiatric evidence for Trauma-Informed Yoga is highly established:

-- Generalized Anxiety Disorder (GAD): Clinical trials show that patients practicing regulated yoga therapy experience drastic reductions in baseline muscle tension, daily rumination, and the frequency of panic attacks.
+- Generalized Anxiety Disorder (GAD): Clinical trials show that patients practicing regulated Trauma-Informed Yoga experience drastic reductions in baseline muscle tension, daily rumination, and the frequency of panic attacks.

 - Trauma and PTSD: Research on veterans and severe trauma survivors indicates that trauma-informed yoga actively diminishes hypervigilance.
 In one notable study, 52% of women no longer met the clinical criteria for PTSD after ten weeks of adjunctive yoga treatment.